Main Contributors to TheTechMentor.com:

 On articles that already have a large number of comments we might not allow more which repeat things already written.

 We have thousands of people on our mailing list, but we mostly leave them alone (which we do because we are too busy most of the time!).

 Definitely not all links are affiliate; they always aim to be helpful and useful (but if they are useful and to an online store they could be).

 We love to keep the free-to-access parts of the site going and we don't accept donations so that is just how it works 'round here, okay?

 How can TheTechMentor.com help me?

-We offer lots of free resources and articles to help you solve problems and succeed as a computer tech, network technician, or DIYer (the general public).
+We offer lots of free resources and articles to help you solve computer and network problems and succeed as a computer tech, network technician, or DIYer (the general public).

-Some popular ones are things like how to recover deleted files (that can help everyone!), lists of computer tools and network installation toolkits.
+Some popular ones are things like how to recover deleted files (that can help everyone!), lists of computer tools and network installation toolkits, just for example.

-Getting people out of trouble is also a common theme with recovering data from deleted/damage hard drives or to recover deleted notes on mobile smart-phones.
+Getting people out of trouble is also a common theme with how to recover data from deleted/damage hard drives or to recover deleted notes on mobile smart-phones.